TThomasV/CU-Panopto-Downloader/README.md

 # CU-Panopto-Downloader
-Downloads cardiff uni lectures from panopto
+Downloads Cardiff university lectures from panopto
+- Need a Cardiff university account
 - Only works on windows right now (will probably remain that way)
 - Works on python3.4+
 - Requires selenium (python -m pip install selenium)